-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met.
-The HAPGC executed the following actions to comply with Section 504 requirements: Installed fire doors; Maintained ramps for accessibility and performed routine inspections; Performed a self-evaluation of current policies and practices, and executed corrective steps to remedy any discrimination, as appropriate; Provided training to all employees with direct contact to tenants, including maintenance staff regarding the Federal Fair Housing Act, Section 504, and the American with Disabilities Act; and Displayed fair housing posters in all locations where business is conducted.
-HAPGC ■ HAPGC will continue to expand housing opportunities for families with disabilities through referrals from advocacy groups and targeting groups in existing assisted housing programs.
-HAPGC Goal 10: Enhance the extent to which members of the p policy and program offerings. protected classes have access to participation in Cou unty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 9.1: Update the Section 504 Needs Assessment to ensure that the inventory meets current standards for accessibility and that the goals set in the 1993 assessment have been met. ■ The HAPGC executed the following actions to comply with Section 504 requirements: Installed fire doors; Maintained ramps for accessibility and performed routine inspections; Performed a self-evaluation of current policies and practices, and executed corrective steps to remedy any discrimination, as appropriate; Provided training to all employees with direct contact to tenants, including maintenance staff regarding the Federal Fair Housing Act, Section 504, and the American with Disabilities Act; and Displayed fair housing posters in all locations where business is conducted.
+HAPGC Task 9.2: To the extent practical, take advantage of opportunities to spread accessibility features across more communities, so that UFAS-accessible units are available in various locations.
+HAPGC will continue to expand housing opportunities for families with disabilities through referrals from advocacy groups and targeting groups in existing assisted housing programs.
+HAPGC Goal 10: Enhance the extent to which members of the policy and program offerings. protected classes have access to participation in Co unty planning, Task 10.1: Conduct the four-factor analysis (detailed in the Federal Register dated 1/22/2007) to determine the extent to which programs are adequately accessible to potential beneficiaries with limited English proficiency.
 DHCD is developing a four-factor analysis to ensure that persons with limited English proficiency have access to County programs and services DHCD Task 10.2: Maintain records of the demographic characteristics of residents appointed to boards and commissions dealing with housing-related issues, work toward representation of members of the protected classes proportional to their presence in the general population.
-N/A: Task not identified as a 2019 planned action N/A Goal 11: Address the disproportionate impact of mortga age loan denials and high-cost lending on minority a pplicants
+N/A: Task not identified as a 2019 planned action N/A

+Goal 11: Address the disproportionate impact of mortgage loan denials and high-cost lending on minority applicants